Arithmetic level raising for certain quaternionic unitary Shimura variety: Introduction

 \subsection{Main results}

-Let $\pi$ be a cuspidal automorphic representation of $\GSp_{4}(\mathbb{A}_{\QQ})$ of general type in the sense of Arthur \cite{Arthur-GSp}.
+Let $\pi$ be a cuspidal automorphic representation of $\GSp_{4}(\mathbb{A})$ of general type in the sense of Arthur \cite{Arthur-GSp}.
 This means that $\pi$ is non-endoscopic and non-CAP.
-Another way to define this is by defining $\pi$ to be of general type if $\pi$ transfers to a cuspidal automorphic representation $\Pi$ of $\GL_{4}(\mathbb{A}_{\QQ})$.
+Alternatively, we can define $\pi$ to be of general type if $\pi$ transfers to a cuspidal automorphic representation $\Pi$ of $\GL_{4}(\mathbb{A}_{\QQ})$.
 We assume that $\pi$ is of weight $(3, 3)$ with trivial central character.
 Suppose $E$ is a strong coefficient field for $\pi$ in the sense of Definition \ref{strong-field}.
-We fix as before an isomorphism $\iota_{l}:\CC\cong\overline{\QQ}_{l}$ which induces the place $\lambda$ of $E$ over $l$.
+We fix as before an isomorphism $\iota_{\ell}:\CC\cong\overline{\QQ}_{\ell}$ which induces the place $\lambda$ of $E$ over $\ell$.
 We can attach to such $\pi$ a continuous homomorphism

 characterized by the property that for a prime $p$ such that $\pi_{p}$ is unramfied, we have